Open Accessibility Menu

 For more information, contact Adina Crain at acrain@echd.org or (432) 640-2249.

-As one of the volunteer teams at MCH, the Junior Volunteer Teen Leadership Program or JVTLP is a year round program that provides teens many opportunities to experience the world of healthcare in a professional environment.
-Teen volunteers and their parents along with Medical Center Health System and the Medical Center Health System Auxiliary are proud sponsors of the JVTLP and are critical to the overall success of the program.
+As one of the volunteer teams at MCH, the Junior Volunteer Teen Leadership Program is a year-round program open to residents of the Permian Basin.
+Those outside this area will be put on a Waiting List and accepted only if all of the local positions are not filled.
+This program provides teens many opportunities to experience the world of healthcare in a professional environment.
+Medical Center Health System and the Medical Center Health System Auxiliary are proud sponsors of the JVTLP and are critical to the overall success of the program.
+There are also many other opportunities for those volunteers who are not planning to enter a healthcare field.

-JVTLP’s primary purpose is to provide teens from 14 – 17 years of age or graduating senior a firsthand opportunity to acquire life time leadership skill sets and to expose them to healthcare careers.
+JVTLP’s primary purpose is to provide teens from 14 – 17 years of age (up to senior year) a firsthand opportunity to acquire lifetime leadership skill sets, improve public speaking, and to expose them to healthcare careers.
 Employees, physicians and volunteers from every department play a key role in the program.
+After high school graduation, teen volunteers become part of the College Volunteer Program for those 18 and above pursuing their degrees.

-Leadership opportunities are based upon the needs, requests of our health system and the shared experiences and feedback of the teens in the program.
-Another leadership component to JVTLP is the election of JVTLP officers by their own peers and they assist with leadership, advisory and vision of the Junior Volunteer Teen Leadership Program of Medical Center Hospital.
+Leadership opportunities are based upon the needs and requests of our health system and the shared experiences and feedback of the teens in the program.
+Another leadership component to JVTLP is the election of officers by their own peers, who then assist with leadership, advisory and vision of the Junior Volunteer Teen Leadership Program of Medical Center Hospital.

-JVTLP Officers facilitate and present JV weekly meetings at JV Debriefings and they also coordinate other teen led events and programs during the summer.
-MCHS Volunteer Services Department determines the program calendar of events and special functions in which JV’s may acquire additional hours.
+The JVTLP officers facilitate the weekly JV Debriefings, and they also coordinate other teen-led events and programs during the summer.
+MCHS Volunteer Services Department, along with suggestions from the JV, determines the program calendar of events and special functions in which JV may acquire additional hours.

 History